aarongustafson/aaron-gustafson.com/src/posts/2019-02-06-harriet-really-was-a-spy.md

 <!-- more -->

 During the Civil War, Secretary of State William Seward, whose house was a stop on the underground railroad, ran a spy ring that recruited former slaves.
-The key to the success of this endeavor was the [invisibility of blacks](https://www.aaron-gustafson.com/notebook/why-oscars-middle-name-is-ellison/) to white Confederates.
+The key to the success of this endeavor was the [invisibility of Black people](https://www.aaron-gustafson.com/notebook/why-oscars-middle-name-is-ellison/) to white Confederates.
 They didn’t see them and they didn’t even consider that they might be intelligent enough to be working against them.

 Their invisibility didn’t mean this work was without risk though.
 These former slaves were not legally free; they were still considered fugitives under the law.
 Moreover, Tubman was a well-known abolitionist, so her travels into enemy territory were exceptionally risky.